 The IBM ESS system integrates standard hardware and software elements to provide file storage over standard protocols.
 The standard hardware includes Intel or IBM Power server systems with internal or external storage.
 The software elements include Spectrum Scale (General Parallel File System) and Spectrum Protect (Tivoli Storage Manager).
 IBM ESS has been certified as a storage target for HortonWorks Data Platform.

 Object access is supported with the incorporation of Swift open source software installed on GPFS nodes.
 Objects are stored as files within GPFS.
 The extended S3 API for Swift is added to support applications written for S3 and AWS.

-IBM Spectrum Scale software can be installed on different servers and utilize multiple storage systems including IBM NVMe-based FlashSystem 9100.
+IBM Spectrum Scale software can be installed on different servers and utilize multiple storage systems in the case of earlier ESS models.
 Additionally, Spectrum Scale can be installed on AWS for customers that run or develop analytics software in the public cloud.
 There are multiple editions of Spectrum Scale software that vary in the licensing and included functions.
 An explanation of the various editions is included in the Evaluator Group ESS product analysis document.

 IBM ESS Product Brief Includes: